oneeve8/kobble-data/content/videonarrativehowto.md

 From there I can drag whole channels of information.

+Next I want to create a new channel with just the information that I want to share with my friend Tammy so she can collaborate with me.

 Just tap done when you are finished editing.

 You can also delete items by sliding your items to the left to reveal the red delete button.